hostjane/hostjane.github.io/_pages/marketplace-fee.md

 ---
 layout: default
-title: Marketplace Fee
+title: Marketplace Fees
 parent: Sellers
 description: How much do I earn per sale?
 nav_order: 6
 permalink: /sellers/marketplace-fee/
 ---

-# Marketplace Fees
+# Fees Summary

 <span class="blue">Note: Please also see [Introduction to Earnings](/sellers/earnings/) for sellers.</span>

-HostJane is free to join with no account fees.
+<span class="red">HostJane is free to join with zero account or listing fees.</span>

-<span class="green">No setup, subscription or hidden fees to sell a Service on HostJane with your Skill.<span>
+<span class="green">Sellers earn 95% of their listing price in each sale or tip.
+There are no setup, subscription, hidden or any other fees to sell.<span>

-<span class="yellow">There are no fees charged to Sellers on their donations which are paid out at 100% within 48 hours to your nominated bank or PayPal account</span>
+<span class="yellow">There are no fees charged to Sellers on donations which are paid out at 100% within 48 hours to Seller's nominated bank account, Veem or PayPal account</span>

-We strive to be a safe, secure environment which protects both sellers and buyers.
+<span class="purple">We strive to be a safe, secure environment which protects both sellers and buyers.

+---

+# Current Fee Schedule

-To operate our platform and provide marketing, hosting and payment services to Buyers and Sellers, we charge a Marketplace Fee on finalized sales of Services after Buyer approval and on tips.
+To operate our platform and provide marketing, hosting and payment services to Buyers and Sellers, we charge a Marketplace Fee on finalized sales of Services after Buyer approval, and on tips.

-### Current Marketplace Fee

-{% highlight yaml %}
-- Does not apply to donations for gas and groceries
+- [x] Do not apply to donations for gas and groceries
-- 5% on the Service Cost of Listings (Regular and Online Lessons)
+- [x] 5% on the Service Cost of Listings (Regular and Online Lessons)
-- 5% on Service Cost of Custom Orders
+- [x] 5% on Service Cost of Custom Orders
-- 5% on Tips.
+- [x] 5% on Tips.
-{% endhighlight %}

 <span class="yellow">Sellers retain a guaranteed 95% on all Sales including listings, bookings, custom orders and tips.</span>

+---

+## Example case

-Example: Alison is a PHP geek.
-Her listing offers a bug fixing service at $100 per order.
+Example: Alison is a PHP developer.
+Her listing offers a bug fixing service for Laravel at $100 per order.
 Bill is her first Buyer.
 Alison pays no fees, and makes $95 coding on Bill's site.

 | Breakdown       | Alison Earns       | Bill Pays |
 |:-------------|:------------------|:------|